 Gluten-Free Diet: Fad or Necessity?

 While living on the West Coast and working towards completing my pre-requisite curriculum before entering medical school, I worked on weekends selling bread and pastries at farmer’s markets.
-Though the bakery I worked for produced good quality, organic breads without preservatives, I discovered during this time period how inflammatory large doses of gluten can be.
+Though the bakery I worked for produced good quality, organic bread without preservatives, I discovered during this time period how inflammatory large doses of gluten could be.
 Because money was tight, I mostly lived on free day-old bread from the bakery.
-Before too long I was at the heaviest weight I have ever been, had developed significant digestive issues and was covered in eczema from head to toe.
-Also, I was miserable mentally and emotionally.
-Because I was not yet thinking with my holistic brain and because my poor health developed a little at a time, I of course did not understand the culprit behind my inflammatory state.

 When I started at Bastyr University, one of my first stops was at the University Health Center to investigate the cause behind my perpetual itchy eczema.
-The student clinicians that were treating me immediately took me off of gluten and started on a gut-repair treatment plan.
-After two months the eczema had resolved completely and now flares only when I can’t manage stress appropriately.
-And, since doing the gut-repair work and because I eat preferentially gluten free, I can now tolerate small amounts of gluten in whole-foods form.
+The student clinicians treating me immediately took me off of gluten and started a gut-repair treatment plan.
+After two months, my eczema had resolved completely.
+It now flares only when I can’t manage stress appropriately.
+Since doing the gut-repair work and because I eat preferentially gluten-free, I can now tolerate small amounts of gluten in whole foods.

 Why is wheat gluten so bad for us?

-1) Within the United States, wheat is a genetically-modified food, meaning that the DNA has been altered and that our bodies no longer recognize it as “food” but rather as an “invader” and something that needs to be attacked.
-The immune system in the gut becomes sensitized to wheat and turns on an inflammatory cascade that results in damage to the intestinal tissue, making digestion and absorption of any food more difficult.
+- Within the United States, wheat is a genetically modified food, meaning that the DNA has been altered.
+Our bodies no longer recognize it as “food” but rather as an “invader” and something that needs to be attacked.
+The immune system in the gut becomes sensitized to wheat.
+It turns on an inflammatory cascade that results in damage to the intestinal tissue, making digestion and absorption of any food more difficult.

-2) The genetic-modification of wheat was for the purpose of increasing the gluten content in order to make bread products softer, more chewy, etc… this gluten-dense food contains long polysaccharide chains that are very difficult to digest.
-Fibers that cannot be digested by our intestines are then digested by undesirable types of bacteria that are present in trace amounts along our digestive tract.
-Consumption of gluten often leads to bloating in our lower intestinal tracts because undesirable bacteria are having a field day fermenting these long fibers and producing carbon-dioxide gas as a byproduct.
-This reaction encourages growth of pathogenic bacteria, which then complicate the immune system at large.
+- The genetic modification of wheat was to increase the gluten content to make bread products softer, chewier, etc. This gluten-dense food contains long polysaccharide chains that are very difficult to digest.
+Fibers that our intestines cannot digest are then digested by undesirable types of bacteria present in trace amounts along our digestive tract.
+Consumption of gluten often leads to bloating in our lower intestinal tracts because undesirable bacteria have a field day fermenting these long fibers and producing carbon dioxide gas as a byproduct.
+This reaction encourages the growth of pathogenic bacteria, which then complicates the immune system at large.